won-shy/01-code-refactor/README.md

 ## Things Learned

+* How to use better semantic elements for specificity
+* Why it is important to add alt text for those that may not be able to see the webpages
-How to apply "DRY" principle to make code more efficient, both in index.html and CSS stylesheets.
+* How to apply "DRY" principle to make code more efficient, both in index.html and CSS stylesheets

 ## Changes